define-private-public/PSRayTracing/README.rst

 * `Localizing the GUI app into Japanese (日本語）and German (Deutsch) <https://16bpp.net/blog/post/localizing-a-qt-app-or-anything-else-for-that-matter/>`_

-  * This one is more about Qt & software localization; not so much ray tracing
+  * This one is more about localizing Qt apps & software localization in general; not so much ray tracing